DarkWater666/kapellmeister/README.md

     $ bin/rails g kapellmeister:add_service %<ThirdPartyName> %<options> --%<flags>

-`ThirdPartyName` — Pass the lib name, either CamelCased or under_scored `options` — Pass the configuration keys, usually host, key and version `flags` — This generator have one flag.
+`ThirdPartyName` — Pass the lib name, either CamelCased or under_scored

+`options` — Pass the configuration keys, usually host, key and version

+`flags` — This generator have one flag.
 This flag is `responder`, default is `false`.
-If you set to `true` will be generated responder.rb used for parsing response.
+If you set it to `true` will be generated responder.rb used for parsing response.

 All the instructions are lightweight files in your /lib folder.
 Here's the example of structure:

 ``` Capfile
 └── app